 Barristers at Hailsham Chambers have many years of experience in dealing with technology matters, including claims arising out of IT contracts and ownership of rights of domain names.
 Members of chambers are also very familiar with data protection law and their extensive experience in dealing with regulatory matters, professional negligence and professional indemnity insurance gives them particular aptitude to advise on the myriad issues which may ensue from a data security breach.

-In February of this year, Hailsham provided a talk to its insurer clients in conjunction with Caytons Law, entitled ‘Cyber Liability: What Professionals and Their Insurers Need to Know’.
+In February 2017, Hailsham provided a talk to its insurer clients in conjunction with Caytons Law, entitled ‘Cyber Liability: What Professionals and Their Insurers Need to Know’.